 Jews for Mask Rights Open Letter

-All Jews who would be impacted by this legislation, whether as New Yorkers, commuters, or potential tourists, are welcome to sign.
+All Jews who could be impacted by this legislation, whether as New Yorkers, commuters, or potential visitors, are welcome to sign.

-We write to you as Jewish New Yorkers, commuters, and potential tourists who are deeply concerned to learn that both the governor and the mayor of NYC support banning face masks on the subway and in other public places, even as COVID-19, as well as other viruses and pollution, continue to harm New Yorkers.
+We write to you as Jewish New Yorkers, commuters, and potential tourists who are deeply concerned to learn that New York elected officials are proposing banning face masks in public places, even as COVID-19, as well as other viruses and pollution, continue to harm New Yorkers.
 We are particularly horrified that such bans could be enacted in the name of “combating antisemitism.”
 Mask bans are a direct violation of Jewish values as well as being ableist, infringing upon First Amendment rights, and putting all New Yorkers in danger.

 Masks are essential tools for health.
 We oppose any legislation that compromises our safety, or that of our congregants and community members, under the guise of security.
 Everyone—whether ill, immunocompromised, disabled, an older adult, or simply exercising caution—must be allowed to wear masks to help protect themselves and others from illness.
 A mask ban claiming to protect Jews from antisemitic acts would only place them in greater danger.